emeneo/Moodle-plugin-security-checklist/README.md

 You should never need to access superglobals $_GET, $_POST and $_COOKIE directly.
 Moodle provides wrappers for getting HTTP parameters - such as optional_param() and required_param().
 Make sure you pick the most specific PARAM type for each of the parameters.

+Do not require outdated plugins (in config)

+---

+Prevent direct access of plugin folders (e.g trigger a re-direct)  Moodle org forum post https://moodle.org/mod/forum/discuss.php?d=448033#p1800531

+---
+do not include third party libraries which are already provided by moodle in the plugin package (e.g Jquerzy)